infracost/docs/docs/faq.md

 }
 ```

-## Can I run my own Cloud Pricing API?
+### Can I run my own Cloud Pricing API?

 Yes!
 Please see the [self-hosting guide](/docs/cloud_pricing_api/self_hosted) for details.

+### Does Infracost need cloud credentials?

+It depends on how you run Infracost, since we run Terraform internally, which sometimes needs cloud credentials.
+These credentials are used by the Terraform CLI locally and not sent to our Cloud Pricing API.

+Infracost **doesn't need** cloud credentials when:
+- It is run against a [Terraform plan JSON file](/docs/#option-2-terraform-plan-json), cloud credentials are not needed since the CLI parses the plan JSON file directly.

+Infracost **does need** cloud credentials when:
+- It is run against a [Terraform directory](/docs/#option-1-terraform-directory), Terraform will need access to cloud credentials, e.g. when running `terraform init` and `terraform plan`.
+These commands are only used to produce [plan JSON files](https://www.terraform.io/docs/commands/show.html#json-output) and no changes are made to your Terraform state or cloud resources.
+- You are using Infracost with the [sync-usage-file](/docs/features/usage_based_resources#generate-usage-file) flag and want to pull usage data from your AWS account.
+In this case Infracost needs read-only access to some resources, as per this [example IAM](/docs/features/usage_based_resources#fetch-from-cloud-watch).

+### Does the Infracost CLI send the Terraform plan to the Cloud Pricing API?

+No. The Infracost CLI parses the Terraform plan JSON file to find [cost-related parameters](/docs/faq#example-request) and uses those to lookup cloud prices.

+### Do you sell my data?

+No. Infracost is backed by top-tier investors including Y Combinator and Sequoia.
+In the future we intend on making money by developing an [enterprise product](/pricing).
+For more information about how we handle data see our [Privacy Policy](/privacy).

+## Features

-## What's the difference between Infracost and Terraform Cloud's cost estimation?
+### What's the difference between Infracost and Terraform Cloud's cost estimation?

 The key differences are:
-1. Infracost [supports over 200 resources](/docs/supported_resources/overview).
+1. Infracost [supports over 230 resources](/docs/supported_resources/overview).
 Terraform Cloud supports 43 resources.
 2. Infracost can be used to model [usage-based resources](/docs/usage_based_resources) and do what-if analysis.
 3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of the source control and CI/CD system being used.
 4. Infracost can be used with [Terragrunt](/docs/iac_tools/terragrunt).
-5. Infracost can output JSON and be used alongside other tools such as Open Policy Agent.
+5. Infracost can output JSON and be used to create [cost policies](/docs/features/cost_policies) with Open Policy Agent, Conftest and HashiCorp Sentinel.

-## What Terraform versions are supported?
+### What Terraform versions are supported?

 Infracost works with Terraform v0.12 and above.